Can I Learn How to Paint Good Art?

 Start the entrance at the bottom of the painting.

-Make the entrance a little above or to the right of the bottom left corner, not directly out of the corner.
+Make it a little above or to the right of the bottom left corner, not directly out of the corner.

 Still life paintings may have a tool, a flower or other objects pointing up into the painting from the bottom.

-A long object across the bottom of the painting, such as a fence or a rock wall makes the viewer feel uneasy and keep them from entering the painting.
+A long object across the bottom of the painting, such as a fence or a rock wall makes the viewers feel uneasy and keep them from entering the painting.

 Paint this mountain landscape with a step-by-step tutorial.